brightmarch/vagrant-box/README.md

 After the Guest Additions are installed, you can unmount the ISO and delete the file.

 ## Changelog

+### 2.3.0
+* Moved back to manually compiling PHP.
+* Upgraded Node to 6.10.0.
+* Upgraded PHP to 7.1.3.
+* Upgraded PHP Composer to 1.4.1.
+* Upgraded PHP Phing to 2.16.0.
+* Upgraded Postgres to 9.4.10.
+* Removed Go because we don't use it.

 ### 2.2.0
 * Major change from manually compiling software to using Aptitude for Postgres, Redis, and PHP.
 Node is still manually compiled.